tblakex01/claude-on-the-go/CONTRIBUTING.md

    - Follows code style guidelines
    - Type hints and docstrings

-### How to Claim
+### How to Contribute

-1. Create an issue using the "Terminal Parser Bounty" template
+1. Create an issue announcing which parser you're working on
-2. Wait for confirmation that the bounty is available
-3. Implement the parser following `docs/ADDING_TERMINALS.md`
+2. Implement the parser following `docs/ADDING_TERMINALS.md`
-4. Submit a PR referencing the issue
+3. Submit a PR referencing the issue
-5. After PR is merged, receive $50 via GitHub Sponsors

-### Payment

-Bounties are paid via [GitHub Sponsors](https://github.com/sponsors) within 7 days of PR merge.
-You'll need to set up a GitHub Sponsors account to receive payment.
+4. Get credit in CONTRIBUTORS.md and release notes!

+See `docs/ADDING_TERMINALS.md` for detailed implementation guide.

 ## Pull Request Process